 Solid strikes produce a crisp, higher-pitched sound.
 The sound produced from off-center strikes is different, but not something that I think many people would have a problem with.

-Where should I buy these clubs?
+Where should you buy these irons?

-Cons: Shot workability is limited (particularly out of the rough and other hairy lies)
+- shot workability is limited (particularly out of the rough and other hairy lies)

 Mid-handicappers, low handicappers, and “middle-of-the-green” type golfers can also reap big benefits with these in the bag.
 If you’re someone who wants any of:

-a) loads of forgiveness, more consistency and potentially a lot more distance on your iron shots
+- loads of forgiveness, more consistency and potentially a lot more distance on your iron shots

 - modern-design golf irons without paying a premium for the newest releases